jchen9182/chenJus_fangSam/README.md

 ### Features:
 	- Can execute commands given to the shell (cd works!)
 	- Can read several commands using ;
+	- Able to use redirection
+	- One pipe works!!
 ### Extra Features:
 	- Prints working directory
 	- Can remove any extra white space

 ### Attempted:
-	- Working on |
+	-
 ### Bugs:
 	- | and < or > cannot be used in the same line
 	- Code only works for single pipes
 	- Double redirect only works for the arg < arg > arg case
 	- Code does not catch all unconventional input errors
 	  ex: ls ;; ls

 ### Files & Function Headers:
 	run.c